About Health Care for All - Minnesota

 Mark Brakke, M.D.
 Mark Brakke is a retired family practice doctor with experience in health systems management.
 After undergraduate and doctoral preparation at Northwestern University he practiced in Coon Rapids until 2014.
 Along the way he had stints as clinic board chairman and clinic medical director.
 He also served on the Health Partners Board of Directors and Allina committees focused on quality healthcare.
 Mark also served as Board Chair of HCA-MN for three years.

 Maggiy Emery is an experienced political and nonprofit fundraiser and communicator.
 She has worked with campaigns and nonprofits all over the state of Minnesota, including Al Franken for Senate, Angie Craig for Congress, Dan Feehan for Congress, the Open Door, and the Immigrant Law Center of Minnesota.
-She currently serves as the Director of Development and Communications with Protect Minnesota and Co-Director of Rural Rising Project.
+She currently serves as the Executive Director of Protect Minnesota.
 She holds a B.A. in Theater and Political Science from the University of Minnesota.
 She lives in Saint Paul with her partner, dog, and two cats.

 Jen Crawford is the Executive Director of Physicians for a National Health Plan Minnesota.